averbraeck/dsol/docs/3-basics/model-structure.md

 In line with the Framework of Modeling &amp; Simulation (Zeigler et al., 2000, p.26) as depicted in the Figure below, a Simulation consists of the following elements:
 * A **Model** that contains the logic to execute the required state changes over time.
 In DSOL, the Model is represented by the `Model` interface and `AbstractModel` reference implementation.
 * A **Simulator** that can execute the model and advance time.
-In DSOL, the Simulator has many implementation for different simulation formalisms, such as the `DEVSSimulator` for discrete-event models, the `DESSSimulator` for continuous models, the `DEVSRealTimeAnimaor` for real-time models, and the `DEVDESSSimulator` for mixed DEV&amp;DESS models.
+In DSOL, the Simulator has many implementation for different simulation formalisms, such as the `DevsSimulator` for discrete-event models, the `DessSimulator` for continuous models, the `DevsRealTimeAnimaor` for real-time models, and the `DevDessSimulator` for mixed DEV&amp;DESS models.
 * An **Experimental Frame** that describes the conditions under which the system is observed or esperimented with.
 The Experimental Frame is implemented in DSOL using the `Experiment`, `RunControl` and `Replication` classes.

 ![](../images/3-basics/zeigler2000-basic-entities.png?resize=500,350)